Pregnancy (mammals): Gestation periods

-For mammals the gestation period is the time in which a fetus develops, beginning with fertilization and ending at birth.
+For mammals, the gestation period is the time in which a fetus develops, beginning with fertilization and ending at birth.
 The duration of this period varies between species.

 For most species, the amount a fetus grows before birth determines the length of the gestation period.
 Smaller species normally have a shorter gestation period than larger animals.
 For example, a cat's gestation normally takes 58–65 days while an elephant's takes nearly 2 years (21 months).
 However, growth does not necessarily determine the length of gestation for all species, especially for those with a breeding season.
 Species that use a breeding season usually give birth during a specific time of year when food is available.

 Various other factors can come into play in determining the duration of gestation.
 For humans, male fetuses normally gestate several days longer than females and multiple pregnancies gestate for a shorter period.
 Ethnicity in humans is also a factor that may lengthen or shorten gestation.
-In dogs there is a positive correlation between a longer gestation time and fewer members of the litter.
+In dogs, there is a positive correlation between a longer gestation time and fewer members of the litter.
+The duration of gestation is usually longer in placental mammals than in marsupials.